Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 ## Case study: Lake District

 The Lake District is a mountainous area in the north of England.
-Over the Pleistocene epoch, many glacials and interglacials moulded the area into what it is today, with the most recent activity during the Last Glacial Period (GP) being responsible for the current appearance of the valley landscape.
+Over the Pleistocene epoch, many glacials and interglacials moulded the area into what it is today, with the most recent activity during the Last Glacial Period (the Loch Lomond Stadial; 12kya) being responsible for the current appearance of the valley landscape.

 ![enter image description here](https://cheatsheet-assets.ibaguette.com/alevel/geography/Beautiful_Lake_District.JPG?a=lirycrof =500x700)
 *A beautiful view towards Helvellyn from Blencathra.*